sktguha/screenreader-Quora/readme.md

 screenreader for quora a screenreader in chrome for blind people and also normal-sighted people who may just need to give their eyes a break so here are basic functionalities keymap.
-TO start with press / key on your keyboard.
+TO start with , after installing the extension navigate to www.quora.com and press / key on your keyboard.
 Thus the first question in the feed will be selected and SPOKEN aloud. similiarly (.) key for jumping to previous question.
 If you are on a question for more than 1.5 secs the answer is automatically expanded